rhuss/rhuss.github.io/_posts/2016-01-21-registry-magic-with-dmp.md

 ### Pull and Push

 The [docker-maven-plugin][2] (`d-m-p` in short) interacts[^1] with Docker registries in two use cases:

 * **Pulling** base images from a registry when building images with `docker:build` or starting images with `docker:start`
 * **Pushing** built images to a registry with `docker:push`

 In both cases you can define your build agnostic from any registry by omitting the registry part in your image names[^2] and specify it externally as meta information.
 This can be done in various ways:

 * Adding it to the plugin configuration as an `<registry>` element.
 This can be easily put into a Maven profile (either directly in the `pom.xml` or also in `~/.m2/settings.xml`).
 * Using a system property `docker.registry` when running Maven
 * As a final fallback an environment variable `DOCKER_REGISTRY` can be used, too.

 For example,

-{% highlight shell %}
     mvn -Ddocker.registry=myregistry.domain.com:5000 docker:push
-{% endhighlight %}

 When you combine build and push steps in a single call like in

-{% highlight shell %}
     mvn package docker:build docker:push
-{% endhighlight %}

 a pull operation for a base image and a push operation can happen.
 To allow different registries in this situation the properties `docker.pull.registry`  and `docker.push.registry` are supported, too, (with the corresponding configuration elements `<pullRegistry>` and `<pushRegistry>`, respectively).